Skip to main content

 Just a short trip from NYC, you’ll find spectacular hikes and stunning views.

 There are many hikes that are easy to access by public transit, and they’re not as far from the city as you might think.
-If you’re willing to spend a scenic few hours on Metro North – and to take a short Uber on the other end, in some cases – then we have your summer escape right here.
-These hiking destinations provide quality exercise, gorgeous views, and best of all –summer memories you’ll treasure all year long.
-Here are ten fantastic hikes near New York City that don’t require a car
+If you’re willing to spend a scenic hour or two on Metro North – and perhaps to take a short Uber ride on the other end – then we have your wilderness escape right here.
+These hiking destinations provide quality exercise, gorgeous views, and best of all – memories you’ll treasure.
+Here are ten fantastic hikes near New York City that don’t require a car.

 best hikes just a short trip from NYC